New Contact Lens Wearers

 Even those patients who have never worn contact lenses can most often leave with a sample pair of contact lenses at the first appointment.
-As long as the patient has demonstrated to the optometrist that the new wearer can comfortably insert and remove the lenses, the doctor will provide a pair to take home.
+As long as the patient has demonstrated to the optometrist that the new wearer can comfortably insert and remove the lenses, the doctor may provide a pair to take home.
 The doctor or technician will show the new wearer how to insert and remove the lenses.
-The patient then comes back in approximately a week to describe the comfort and vision of the lenses once they have tried the lenses.
+The patient then comes back in approximately a week to describe the comfort and vision of the lenses once they have tried them.
 The optometrist will then give the patient a new pair to try if the vision is not as expected or the comfort is not within an appropriate range.

 Types of Lenses